OpenArabicPE/journal_al-haqaiq/README.md

 ---
 title: "Readme: Digial Haqāʾiq"
 author: Till Grallert
-date: 2017-06-07 01:00:22 +0200
+date: 2018-04-27 09:54:43 +0300
 ---

 This project is inspired by and follows the principles of [Digital Muqtabas](https://github.com/tillgrallert/digital-muqtabas).

-If you just want to browse the edition in a more human-readable view, start [here](https://rawgit.com/tillgrallert/digital-haqaiq/master/xml/oclc_644997575-i_1.TEIP5.xml) and be reminded that facsimiles have not yet been added beyond the first volume and that, due to HathiTrust's scanning habits, page breaks might not yet link to the correct facsimile.
+If you just want to browse the edition in a more human-readable view, start [here](https://rawgit.com/OpenArabicPE/digital-haqaiq/master/xml/oclc_644997575-i_1.TEIP5.xml) and be reminded that facsimiles have not yet been added beyond the first volume and that, due to HathiTrust's scanning habits, page breaks might not yet link to the correct facsimile.
 All bibliographic metadata is available as part of [OpenArabicPE's public Zotero group](https://www.zotero.org/groups/904125/openarabicpe/items/collectionKey/JXZGTSWZ).

 **UPDATE 2016-05-23**: apparently HathiTrust decided to remove the images from the public domain.
 I have inquired with them about the reasons for this removal but have not yet received a reply.

+**UPDATE 2018-04-27**: we scanned all three volumes of al-Ḥaqāʾiq available at the library of the Orient-Institut Beirut and we are currently negotiating agreements with other institutions to host and archive the digital imagery.
+We plan for facsimiles to be online by the end of the year.

 # Scope and deliverables of the project

 The purpose and scope of the project is to provide an open, collaborative, referencable, and scholarly digital edition of ʿAbd al-Qādir al-Iskandarānī's journal *al-Ḥaqāʾiq*, which includes the full text, semantic mark-up, bibliographic metadata, and digital imagery.
 All files but the digital facsimiles are hosted on [GitHub](https://www.github.com).

 - Current deliverables:
     - Full text of 34 issues with semantic mark-up as TEI P5 XML with its [own schema](https://github.com/OpenArabicPE/OpenArabicPE_ODD).
+TEI files can be found in the folder `xml/`
     - The text of digital edition links to open-access digital facsimiles if available (see below).
     - [A rudimentary webview](https://github.com/tillgrallert/tei-boilerplate-arabic-editions), based on [TEI Boilerplate](http://dcl.slis.indiana.edu/teibp/), shows digital text and images side by side.
 It provides an automatically generated table of content and links to the bibliographic metadata of every article.
+Click [here](https://rawgit.com/OpenArabicPE/digital-haqaiq/master/xml/oclc_644997575-i_1.TEIP5.xml) to start reading *al-Ḥaqāʾiq*.
-    - Bibliographic metadata for every article in *al-Ḥaqāʾiq* is provided as individual BibTeX and MODS files in the sub-folder `metadata`.
+    - Bibliographic metadata for every article in *al-Ḥaqāʾiq* is provided as individual BibTeX and MODS files in the folder `metadata/`.
 The metadata includes a URL pointing to the webview of this item.

 # The journal *al-Ḥaqāʾiq*

-ʿAbd al-Qādir al-Iskandarānī published three volumes of the monthly journal *al-Ḥaqāʾiq* in Damascus between [7 August 1910](https://rawgit.com/tillgrallert/digital-haqaiq/master/xml/oclc_644997575-i_1.TEIP5.xml) and [1 November 1913](https://rawgit.com/tillgrallert/digital-haqaiq/master/xml/oclc_644997575-i_35.TEIP5.xml).
+ʿAbd al-Qādir al-Iskandarānī began publishing the monthly journal *al-Ḥaqāʾiq* in Damascus in [August 1910](https://rawgit.com/tillgrallert/digital-haqaiq/master/xml/oclc_644997575-i_1.TEIP5.xml).
+Until the end of publication in late 1913 or early 1914, he had completed three volumes.
+According to some library catalogues---stating that they hold no copy beyond the end of volume three---*al-Ḥaqāʾiq* published the first issue of volume four.
 The annual local subscription cost was 1 *mecidiye* and, according to foreign observer, the issue was sold at a price of Ps 23.[^1]

 [^1]: Thomsen, P. "Verzeichnis der Arabischen Zeitungen und Zeitschriften Palästinas." *Zeitschrift des Deutschen Palästina-Vereins (1878-1945)* 35, no. 4 (1912):214